Grumlebob/BlazorAutoAppTemplate/HullImages.md

 - Business logic (validation, thumbnails, persistence) stays in the server via `IHullImagesApi` and `IHullImageStore`.

 Validation
-- Server-side: Validates magic numbers for allowed types (jpeg, png, webp, gif, bmp).
+- Server-side: Validates magic numbers for allowed types (jpeg, png, webp, gif, bmp, tiff) and then fully decodes via ImageSharp to confirm.
 Non-images are rejected with `400`.
-- Client-side: Filters by extension before upload (.jpg, .jpeg, .png, .webp, .gif, .bmp).
+- Client-side: Filters by extension before upload (.jpg, .jpeg, .png, .webp, .gif, .bmp, .tif, .tiff).
 Max 1 GB enforced by input stream limit.

 Post-Processing
 - Dimension probing: After saving an image, the server probes Width/Height and stores them in metadata to display on the Details page.